jamesbrindle/ForceEmptyBin/README.md

 This app does just this, by iterating over your drives and running this delete command.

 It also uses NirCmd.exe to empty the bin, just to finish it off.
+This should also 'refresh' the Recycle Bin icon.